selimslab/selimslab.github.io/_posts/social/quotes/2020-5-4-quotes-life.md

 The creatures outside looked from pig to man, and from man to pig, and from pig to man again; but already it was impossible to say which was which.

-In individuals, insanity is rare; but in groups, parties, nations and epochs, it is the rule.

 It is good to have an end to journey toward; but it is the journey that matters, in the end.